Darshill9991/Python-Beginner-Tutorials/README.md

 # Python-Beginner-Tutorials

-This Repository is for Python Beginner, if you're new to Javascript or Coding in general, you learn the basics with the practical approach of building small projects.
+This Repository is for Python Beginner, if you're new to Python or Coding in general, you learn the basics with the practical approach of building small projects.

 # The Python Beginner Projects List: